Awesome Common Lisp

 - heroku-buildpack-common-lisp - A Heroku buildpack that uses Roswell to compile Common Lisp applications.
 LGPL3.

 - cube - Kubernetes client library for Common LISP generated from the Swagger specification.
-No license specified.
+MIT.

 - Aws-sign4 - Common Lisp library for Amazon Web Services signing version 4.
 GNU GPL3.